Yoga Practice Osteopenia, Osteoporosis

 There is very little scientific research about the effects of

-There was a study published in the Journal of American Geriatric Society September 2009 with the title: Yoga decreases kyphosis in senior women and men with adult onset hyperkyphosis: results of a randomized controlled trial by Gail A. Greendale, MD, Mei-Hua Huang, DrPH, [...], and Sybil Crawford, PhD.
+Note: There was a study published in the Journal of American Geriatric Society September 2009 with the title: Yoga decreases kyphosis in senior women and men with adult onset hyperkyphosis: results of a randomized controlled trial by Gail A. Greendale, MD, Mei-Hua Huang, DrPH, [...], and Sybil Crawford, PhD.

 The aim of this study was "To assess whether a specifically designed Yoga intervention can reduce hyperkyphosis (sometimes called "back hump" or "dowagers hump"

-At least these studies of Yoga Practice Osteopenia , Osteoporosis were a beginning.
-My hope is that there will be additional studies.
+These studies of Yoga Practice Osteopenia , Osteoporosis are a beginning.
+My hope is that there will be many additional studies.
 (If

 Now if you are considering doing yoga for your bone loss do read Warnings for persons with Bone loss who are considering any form of Yoga Practice Osteopenia, Osteoporosis